-Cancer that has started in one place can spread and invade other parts of the body.
-This spreading is called metastasizing.
+Cancer that has started in one place can spread to and invade other parts of the body.
+This spread is called metastasis.
 If a tumor spreads to the bone, it is called bone metastasis.

 Cancer cells that have spread to the bone can damage the bone and cause symptoms.
 Different treatments are available to control the symptoms and the spread of bone metastases.
 To better understand what happens in metastasis, it helps to understand the anatomy of the bones.

 Bone is a type of connective tissue made up mostly of minerals, such as calcium and phosphate, and a type of protein called collagen.
 The outer layer of bone is called the cortex.
 The spongy center of bone is called bone marrow.